Characteristics of Bartonella

 Their ends are thick so that in a scanning electron microscope image, they resemble a cane.
 By rotating around its own axis, leptospira can move actively.

-They are obligatorily aerobic, do not form spores, and are katalase-positive.
+They are obligatorily aerobic, do not form spores, and are catalase-positive.

-Leptospirosis is a potentially fatal zoonosis endemic in many tropical regions and causes large epidemics after heavy rainfall and flooding.
+Leptospirosis is a potentially fatal zoonosis endemic to many tropical regions and causes large epidemics after heavy rainfall and flooding.

-Interrogans is the most important pathogen of leptospirosis.
-Natural hosts are mainly rats and mice, but also swine and cattle.
-They are transmitted through contact with urine, blood, or tissue of infected animals.
+L. interrogans is the most important pathogen of leptospirosis.
+Natural hosts are mainly rats and mice.
+Swine and cattle are also hosts.
+The pathogens are transmitted through contact with the urine, blood, or tissue of infected animals.

-The serovar L. interrogans icterohaemorrhagiae is the cause of the most common leptospirosis called Weil disease.
-Other serovars with similar clinical presentation are L. interrogans australis (sugar cane fever) and L. interrogans Pomona (swineherder’s disease).
+L. interrogans serovar Icterohaemorrhagiae is the cause of the most common leptospirosis called Weil disease.
+Other serovars with similar clinical presentations are L. interrogans serovar Australis (sugar cane fever) and L. interrogans serovar Pomona (swineherder’s disease).

 Detection of Leptospira

-The generation time of leptospira is roughly ten hours.
-As comparison, the generation time of E. coli is twenty minutes.
+The generation time of leptospira is roughly 10 hours.
+In comparison, the generation time of E. coli is 20 minutes.
 Thus, cultivation takes relatively long.
-In bouillons, leptospira typically grow in a flat disc one to three centimeters below the surface of the culture medium.
+In bouillons, leptospira typically grow in a flat disc 1–3 cm below the surface of the culture medium.

-In contrast to most other bacteria, microscopy of leptospira is only possible via dark-field or phase contrast microscopy.
-However, most important is serology with the detection of IgM and IgG antibodies.
+In contrast to most other bacteria, microscopy of leptospira is only possible via dark-field or phase-contrast microscopy.
+However, the most important test is serology with the detection of IgM and IgG antibodies.

 Treatment of Leptospirosis

 The medication of choice is penicillin.
-However, there is–as with other spirochaete bacteria–the risk of a Jarisch-Herxheimer reaction.
+However, there is, as with other spirochaete bacteria, the risk of a Jarisch-Herxheimer reaction.
 In the second stage of the disease, the immune reaction dominates, which is why only symptomatic treatment should be performed at this point.
-Leptospires are susceptible to β-lactams, macrolides, tetracyclines, fluoroquinolones, and streptomycin.
+Leptospira are susceptible to β-lactams, macrolides, tetracyclines, fluoroquinolones, and streptomycin.

 Characteristics of Rickettsia

-Rickettsias are obligatory cell parasites, whereby they escape the immune system of the host.
+Rickettsias are obligatory cell parasites, allowing them to escape the immune system of the host.
 In order to reach the host cells, the rOmpB protein of the rickettsia binds to the KU70 protein of the eukaryotic cell.

 Proliferation also takes place in the cytoplasm of the host cell.
-The release occurs through exocytosis or lysis.
+Pathogen release occurs through exocytosis or lysis.

 Infections with Rickettsia

-Generally, human-pathogenic rickettsias are divided into three groups.
-They are either pathogens of the tick bite fever, the spotted fever, or of the Tsutsugamushi fever.
+Generally, human-pathogenic rickettsias are divided into 3 groups.
+They are pathogens of tick-bite fever, spotted fever, or Tsutsugamushi fever.